 - Hiring pharmacy technicians: After program developers realized that pharmacists spent too much time reviewing the weekly report and managing patient mailings, they received approval to hire two part-time pharmacy technicians to handle these tasks.

-- Ongoing testing and evaluation: In July 2010, the Safe Med program received a Cardinal Health grant to evaluate whether an additional pharmacist follow up call (30 days after the first telephone consultation) could further reduce 60-day readmission rates.
+- Ongoing testing and evaluation: In July 2013, the Safe Med program received a Cardinal Health grant to improve medication adherance and reduce readmission rates by using electronic medication reminders (updated January 2014).

 Resources Used and Skills Needed

-- Staffing: The program includes five full-time pharmacists (up from four) and two part-time pharmacy technicians.
+- Staffing: The program includes five full-time pharmacists, two part-time pharmacists, and two pharmacy technicians.
 Each full-time pharmacist can perform a complete telephone consultation with approximately 100 patients per month.

 - Costs: The primary program costs consist of salaries and benefits for the pharmacists and technicians; other expenses include printing and photocopying of educational materials, postage, and production of the pill boxes and refrigerator magnets.